 Do I think it’ll go on sale?
 Probably not, considering it’s still on the site.
 But it’s under $100, so that’s nice!

 It’s simple!
-View Lilly’s current prints here, and tell me which is your fave.
-(And anything else you have on your mind.
-If you have an additional question about the sale that I didn’t cover here, I’m so happy to answer it for you!)
+View Lilly’s current prints here, and tell me which is your fave along with one fun fact about yourself.
 As always, just remember to leave your address is the following non-spammy format: kelly [at] kellyinthecity [dot] com.